-Fermentation is a process during which yeast cells consume the sugar in grape juice and converts it into alcohol.
+Fermentation is a process during which yeast cells consume the sugar in grape juice and convert it into alcohol.
 As a byproduct, they also produce carbon dioxide and heat.
 In addition, the wine develops many of its aromas during fermentation.

 While it is a natural process, winemakers can manipulate it in various ways.
 In this article, we will discuss all of these options.
 But first, let us talk about the fermentation process in more detail.